Presentation of applications

 Students who have an application rejected or who do not agree with a resolution may file an appeal.

 An administrative appeal is the procedure that allows a student to request that the URV annuls or reforms an administrative resolution.
-These appeals are regulated by Law 30/1992, of 26 November, regarding the legal system governing public administrations and common administrative procedure.
+These appeals are regulated by Law 39/2015 of 1 October, of the common administrative procedure from public administrations.

 All resolutions must clearly state this right, the type of appeal which is possible and the date by which it has to be presented.

 Issuance of accrediting documents

 In accordance with the URV's decree on fees, students must pay a fee for the issuance of official certificates regarding their academic or financial record or courses that they are currently following or have completed.
 This does not apply to the provisional degree certificate, for which there is no charge.
-When the student applies for a certificate, the secretary's office will issue an invoice which the student must take to a bank in order to make the payment.
-The student may ask to receive the invoice in pdf format.
+When the student applies for a certificate, the secretary's office will issue an invoice which the student must take to a bank in order to make the payment or by card.

 No charge is applied for the issuance of the student’s registration document or for an academic transcript if this intended for certain purposes (transfer of record, collaboration grants, etc.).